 My daughter loves to decorate cookies!!
 Unfortunately, most royal icing recipes and store-bought royal icing products have eggs as an ingredient.
 So, last year I found a recipe and tweaked it a little to my liking.

-If you are not familiar, Royal icing is a thick white icing use to decorate mostly cookies.
+If you are unfamiliar, Royal icing is a thick white icing used to decorate mostly cookies.
 It dries hard and is very versatile.
-There are many techniques to work with this icing depending on the consistency and what you want to achieve.
+There are many techniques to work with this icing, depending on the consistency and what you want to achieve.

-The Eggless Royal Icing recipe I’m sharing today has a thick consistency, which makes it best for detail work, such as piping border, drawing decorative shapes, or gluing together a gingerbread house.
+The Eggless Royal Icing recipe I’m sharing today has a thick consistency, which makes it best for detail work, such as piping borders, drawing decorative shapes, or gluing together a gingerbread house.

 Of course, you can thin the icing out with water, depending on how thick you want it.

-- The consistency of this icing is best for detail work, such piping border, drawing decorative shapes, or gluing together a gingerbread house.
-To thin icing for flooding a cookie, add more water, about 1 teaspoon at a time, stirring slowly.
-Be careful not to stir vigorously or you will add air to the icing and it won’t flood evenly.
+- The consistency of this icing is best for detail work, such as piping border, drawing decorative shapes, or gluing together a gingerbread house.
+To thin icing for flooding a cookie, add more water, about one teaspoon at a time, stirring slowly.
+Be careful not to stir vigorously, or you will add air to the icing, and it won’t flood evenly.

-- If you need a thicker icing mix in a little more confectioner’s sugar.
+- If you need thicker icing, mix in a little more confectioner’s sugar.

-- The lemon juice helps harden the icing, but you could substitute vanilla extract if you prefer for flavor purpose.
+- The lemon juice helps harden the icing, but you could substitute vanilla extract if you prefer for flavor purposes.

 - Keep all utensils completely grease-free.